-(Marl icable National Register Criteria c "x" in one or more boxes for the criteria fying the property for the National Register listing.)
+Sherry, Henry, House Willicouge Wisconsin Jame of Property County and State .
+Statement of Significance Applicable National Register Criteria Mark "x" in one or more boxes for the criteria mulifying the property for the National Register listing.)
 Areas of Significance (Enter categories from instructions) Industry A Property is associated with events that have made a significant contribution to the broad patterns of our history.
-Architecture X B Property is associated with the lives of persons significant in our past. хс Property embodies the distinctive characteristics Period of Significance of a type, period, or method of construction or represents the work of a master, or possesses high artistic values, or represents a significant and distinguishable entity whose components 1883-1919 lack individual distinction.
-D Property has yielded, or is likely to yield, Significant Dates information important in prehistory or history.
-1883 ria Considerations ("x" in all the boxes that apply.)
-Prope erty is: Significant Person and the second state of the second state of the second (Complete if Criterion B is marked) A owned by a religious institution or used for religious purposes.
-Sherry, Henry B removed from its original location. c a birthplace or grave.
+Architecture A B Property is associated with the lives of persons significant in our past.
+C Property embodies the distinctive characteristics of a type, period, or method of construction or represents the work of a master, or possesses high artistic values, or represents a significant and distinguishable entity whose components lack individual distinction.
+Period of Significance 1883-1919 D Property has yielded, or is likely to yield, information important in prehistory or history.
+Significant Dates 1883 Criteria Considerations Mark "x" in all the boxes that apply.)
+Property is: A owned by a religious institution or used for religious purposes.
+Significant Person (Complete if Criterion B is marked) Sherry, Henry B removed from its original location.
+C a birthplace or grave.
 Cultural Affiliation D a cemetery.
-N/A E a reconstructed building, object, or structure.
-F a commemorative property.
+N/A E a reconstructed building, object, or structure. · F a commemorative property.
 Architect/Builder G less than 50 years of age or achieved significance within the past 50 years.
-Waters, William Digital during the public of Journ.
+Waters, William